Scorers

 and stderr

 as a metric).
-You can also provide your own custom metrics in Task
+You can also provide your own custom metrics in Task definitions.
+For example:

 Task(=dataset,